1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 In Unix, for security and auditing purposes, the normal manner of operation would be to:

 -	login to the server as "your name";
 -	``su - oracle``
 -	startup/stop/maintain databases.

-In Windows, the su command is absent, so we have to do things in a slightly different manner:
+In Windows, the ``su`` command is absent, so we have to do things in a slightly different manner:

 -	login to the server as "your name";
 -	SHIT + RIGHT-CLICK on the batch file you want to use;
 -	Select "run as a different user";
 -   Enter:

-   -  Username: casfs\\svc\_oracleprod for production, or,
+    -	Username: ``casfs\svc_oracleprod`` for production, or, ``casfs\svc_oracleppd`` for pre-production;
-      casfs\\svc\_oracleppd for pre-production;
     -	Password: as appropriate for the username

 It's a pain to work with, but is an apparent necessity for auditing purposes.

 You should be aware that *all* the services for oracle database 'stuff' run under one or the other users, and any jobs or tasks that you may set up on the servers will have to run under those users too.
 RMAN, for example.

-There are two folders, ``c:\scripts`` and ``c:\scripts\RMAN``, which is on the path for the above users.
+There are two folders, ``c:\scripts`` and ``c:\scripts\RMAN``, which are on the path for the above users.
 This is the best place to put scripts etc that need to be run.

 Oracle Administration Assistant